 Welcome!
 This is a little corner of the world where I share my love affair with all things tea, gardening, books, antiques and more.

-Why Garden Spells?
-Because I believe there is magic in the garden.
+Blooms at No. 45 is my little space where I share my love foIn my house, past the wooden gate, there is my small garden.
+It may be small but it is all mine.
+There is sweat and hard work poured into that soil.
+There is a special kind of beauty in the garden.
 The Good Lord has created this beautiful earth and the nature that surrounds us.
 I do not idolize nature.
 I simply enjoy it.
 It is my happy place.
 It is where I find myself when life and the world seem like a lot.
 At times I feel that I like flowers more than I like people.
 I love getting my hands in the soil.
 I love how the earth smells after the rain.
 My favorite moment is when the blooms start opening and I find beauty in the fading flowers.

 You will find that I also LOVE tea.
 And just like my little garden, I find that both have a little bit of magic that soothes the soul.
 God has created nature for us to find a certain level of peace.
 And I do.
 My garden is my happy place.
 Add a cup of tea, and it becomes my little slice of heaven.

 But my heaven would not be so without the presence of God.
 I love God and will not apologize for it.
 He saved me when I did not know I needed saving.
 He showed me grace when I did not deserve it.
 And I love Him and His son, Jesus Christ, something fierce!
 So you can definitely expect posts where I share my faith.
 Warning: I can get VERY passionate about this topic. :)